-Appearances Can be Deceiving
+Appearances Can be Deceptive

 Do not Judge a Book by its Cover

 Things can look different from the way they really are.
-Edward seems like a very nice boy, but appearances can be deceiving.
+Edward seems like a very nice boy, but appearances can be deceptive.
 Jane may look like she doesn't understand you, but she's really extremely bright.
 You must not judge a book by its cover.

 These phrases are meant to tell people that you should not judge something simply by looking at it.